-When a programming operation begins, the contents of three of the high-order four bits of the address register (depending on the PROM bank size) select and enable one of eight banks of PROM on the PROM board by applying a high level programming voltage to the $V{CC}$ input of that bank through input connector "A" of the PROM board; simultaneously, the entire

-12-bit address is passed to the memory input latch on the PROM board.
-Depending on the size of the PROM board, the low-order 8 or 9 bits select an address within the bank that will be programmed.
+When a programming operation begins, the highorder bits of the address register select and enable one of eight banks of PROM on the PROM board by applying a high level programming voltage to the Vcc input of that bank, a high level output voltage to the bit to be programmed, and a bank enable pulse through input connector "A" of the PROM board; simultaneously, the entire 12-bit address is passed to the memory input latch on the PROM board.
+The low-order bits select an address within the bank that will be programmed.